 This is the first image of site 15577 when the shipwreck was discovered during a side-scan sonar survey of the Monterrey lease block in October 2011.
 The acoustic sonar image defined a tightly contained site with a sharp hull-formed outline measuring roughly 84 feet long and 26 feet wide.
 Image courtesy Shell Oil Company.
 Click image for larger view.

-The sonar target first came to light when Shell Oil Company notified the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE), agencies of the U.S. Department of Interior, that a side scan sonar target resembling a shipwreck had been found in their lease area.
+The sonar target first came to light when Shell Oil Company notified the Bureau of Offshore Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE), agencies of the U.S. Department of Interior, that a side scan sonar target resembling a shipwreck had been found in their lease area.
 The sonar image revealed a sharp hull-formed outline measuring approximately 25 meters (84 feet) long by 7.9 meters (26 feet) wide in 1,330 meters (4,363 feet) of water.